BlvckBytes/blvckbytes.at/docs/math/orthogonal_circles.md

 $C = r_1 * \alpha + r_2 * (\frac{\pi}{2} - \alpha)$

 $C = r_1 * arctan(\frac{r_2}{r_1}) + r_2 * (\frac{\pi}{2} - arctan(\frac{r_2}{r_1}))$<br>

+## Single Intersection Point

+In order to end up with a single intersection point, the distance of the circles' center points needs to be exactly equal to the sum of their radii:

+$\mathrm{I}$: $d = r_1 + r_2$

+The tangent of a point on a circle's circumference is just a line orthogonal to it's radius-line, connecting said point to it's origin.
+If two circles touch because of $\mathrm{I}$, then they both share a single point, and with that, a single tangent line, which is why their radii are parallel.
+Since the radii connect, they are also colinear.